 For me Yosemite has always been my gold standard for the best that nature can be, with Zion National Park close behind.
 The Milford Sound changed all that, and had me seriously evaluating if I’ve ever been anywhere more beautiful.

 We’ve left the coast for the Southern Alps, and for me, this is where the country really shines.
 I thought the North Island was great, but now the South Island has me gasping and pulling the car over with each new bend in the road.
 It’s honestly like living in a movie, with the scenery just slightly too grand to feel real.

 Continue reading “Into the Mystic”

 So far the South Island has been good to us.
 While the West Coast is famous for its rain, we were treated to perfectly sunny, crisp autumn days.
 In our three days exploring the area around Karamea, I saw more primary growth rainforest than anywhere else in the country so far.
 I loved being afforded a glimpse of what the entire country used to look like, and I was just about ready to pick one of the gnarled, mossy trees, build myself a little treehouse, and stay forever.

 I accidentally let time get away from me!
 And now I’m already back on the South Island, and there’s no way I’m going to be able to do my time up north justice.
 So for now, here are a few pictures, and a promise to try and do better capturing these final six weeks!

-So far I’m loving the North Island, maybe even more than the South.
+So far I’m loving summer on the North Island.
 On our way to the Coromandel we stopped at various crags to rock climb, passing through lots of charming little towns full of extraordinarily nice people.
-In fact, everyone we’ve met here has been so friendly that I’ve actually started to wonder if they aren’t all secretly a little crazy.
+In fact, everyone we’ve met here has been so friendly that I’ve actually started to wonder if they aren’t all secretly just a little crazy.